NebinGeorge/pixel/readme.md

 ## HEPMC and Analysis files for pixel analysis in EIC-dRICH (digitized version)
 Pixel size analysis of EIC-dRICH SiPMs was studied by obtaining photon hit positions from digitized(includes pixel size uncertainity) and undigitized hits(actual coordinates, independent of pixel size).
-The following files were generated for digitalized hits:
+The following files were generated for digitized hits:

 Analysis done by Nebin George